Gao-Yang-cpu/DeepSQL-Brain-App-Using-OpenAI-LLM-Agents/README.md

 3. Make your changes and test thoroughly.
 4. Submit a pull request with a clear description of your changes.

-## Contact

-If you have any questions, suggestions, or encounter any issues, please feel free to contact us at [sababadad74@gmail.com](mailto:rosanybteran@gmail.com).

 Happy querying with the DeepSQL Brain App!